TNunige/ARP/README.md

 In the infinite loop, it monitors the elapsed time since the last data reception from each child process.
 When the elapsed time exceeds the timeout, the watchdog sends `SIGKILL` signals to all monitored processes and terminates all child processes.

 ### Window
-The window process creates the game window and the drone character using ncurses.
-The game window features a drone represented by the character "X", which moves based on user key input received from the keyboard process using a FIFO as a communication channel.
-At first, the drone is printed in the middle of the game window.
-It accesses the shared memory to retrieve the data on the drone's updated position calculated by the Drone process based on the user key input.
-Subsequently, it updates the drone's position and prints the character "X" on the window.
-Also, it periodically sends a signal to the watchdog process to inform its activity.
+The window process creates the game window and the drone, the obstacles and the targets using ncurses library.
+The process sends and receives the appropriate data from other processes via pipes.
+The process dynamically updates the positions of the drone, targets and obastacles. .Upon reaching the target, the process increments the score and deletes the reached target from the window.
+Aditionally, it periodically sends a signal to the watchdog process to inform its activity.

 ### Drone
 The drone process models the drone character movement by dynamically calculating the force impacting the drone based on the user key input (direction), command, and repulsive force.
-The repulsive force is activated when the drone is near the game window borders.
-It calculates the forces based on the received user key from the keyboard process and writes it in a FIFO (named pipe).
-It utilizes the following dynamic motion equation:[equation] to determine the new position of the drone taking into account the sum of input forces and repulsive forces.
-Then, the Drone process updates shared memory with the drone's new position and the user key input.
+The repulsive force is activated when the drone is near the game window borders or obstacles.
+The process calculates the forces based on the received user key from the keyboard process and writes it in a FIFO (named pipe).
+It utilizes the dynamic motion equation to determine the new position of the drone considering the sum of input forces and repulsive forces.
+Subsequently, the Drone process sends the drone's new position and the user key input to the server via pipes.
 Additionally, it periodically sends a signal to the watchdog process to inform its activity.

 ### Keyboard
 The keyboard handles user key inputs and displays messages on the inspection window.
 It scans user key inputs by using `getch()` command and sends the values of the pressed key to the drone process through a FIFO (named pipe).
 Also, it periodically sends a signal to the watchdog process to inform its activity.

+### Targets
+The target process generates random target positions and sends them to the server process via pipes.
+Additionally, the process deletes random targets after certain time intervals.
+Also, it periodically sends a signal to the watchdog process to inform its activity.

+### Obstacles
+The obstacle process generates random obstacle positions and sends them to the server process via pipes.
+Additionally, the process deletes random obstacles after certain time intervals.
+Also, it periodically sends a signal to the watchdog process to inform its activity.

 ### Constants.h ###
 All the necessary constants and structures are defined here.

 ### Improvements ###
-This assignment 1 submission is not a finalized version of the drone simulator and therefore it has improvements to be worked on for the next assignments.

 -	The ncurses interface is not working properly every time you run the game.
 Sometimes the window box lines or other components of the interface bug.
 Running it more times helps to correct them but doesn’t guarantee the display intended by the programmers.
 Especially when using other tools like xdotool and wmctrl to control the size and position of the konsole window on the computer screen.
 - Currently the watchdog does not check for the escape key inserted by user but it could be an improvement to exit the game sooner when user has initiated it.